Udaya Studios

-Udaya Studios was one of the oldest film studios in the Malayalam film industry of India.
+Udaya Studios is one of the oldest film studios in the Malayalam film industry of India.
 It was established in 1947 by director-producer Kunchacko (1912–1976) and film distributor K. V. Koshy in Pathirappally, Alappuzha in Kerala.
-The studio influenced the gradual shift of Malayalam film industry from its original base of Chennai, Tamil Nadu to Trivandrum, now considered a milestone in the history of Malayalam film industry.
+The studio influenced the gradual shift of Malayalam film industry from Chennai, Tamil Nadu to Kerala.
 The first film of the studio was Vellinakshatram (1949).

-The films produced at the studio were produced under the banner of K & K Combines, and later under Excel Productions (also spelt X. L. Productions).
-Udaya's professional rivalry with P. Subramaniam's Merryland Studio was quite famous.
-After Excel Productions became defunct, Kunchacko Boban established a new film production company named Udaya Pictures in 2016.
+The films made at the studio were produced under the banner of K & K Productions, and later under Excel Productions (also spelt X. L. Productions).
+Udaya's professional rivalry with P. Subramaniam's Maryland Studio was quite famous.

 History

 Kunchacko established a film production company named Udaya Pictures in 1947, though he continued production at traditional base of Malayalam film, Chennai, but it all changed in 1947 when he came together with film distributors K. V. Koshy and R. A. Krishnan and established Udaya Studios in Alleppey (Alappuzha), and in time the studio also set up its own distribution network.
 Soon it had a string of successes with blockbusters based on Vadakkan Pattu.